gatherspiel/backend/README.md

 ## Setting up auth for the UI.
 - In the UI .env file and set the following values
     VITE_LOCAL_AUTH_KEY: `service_role_key` value that appears when starting the database.
+## Setup the database

+- Navigate to the database repo and run the command `npx supabase start'

     VITE_LOCAL_AUTH_URL:'http://localhost:54321/auth/v1/'

 ## Create an admin account for local development